 Documents created by public agencies in the course of their operations are considered public records under Oregon law.
 ORS 192.410(4).
 State law provides a procedure for citizens and record custodians to follow when requesting or responding to a request for inspection and examination of records.
 ORS 192.410 to 192.505.

-If you wish to examine records of a public agency, then you should make that request directly to that agency.
+If you wish to examine records of another public agency, then you should make that request directly to that agency.

 Appealing a Denied Request

-If you have been denied access to public records and wish to appeal that determination, you should obtain a written denial of your request from the appropriate public agency and then contact the DA’s Office.
-We will then make a determination as to whether the public agency appropriately applied the law in denying your request.
-If it is determined that the public agency improperly denied your request for access, then the public agency will be ordered to release the records.
+If you have been denied access to public records held by another public agency and wish to appeal that determination, you should first obtain a written denial of your request from the appropriate public agency.
+If the agency holding the records is a state agency, you must then contact the Attorney General to appeal a denial.
+If the agency is city, county, or other local agency based in Multnomah County, you should address your appeal to DDA Adam Gibbs by one of the means provided above.
+After receiving your appeal, we will then make a determination as to whether the public agency appropriately applied the law in denying your request.
+If it is determined that the public agency improperly denied your request for access, then we will order the public agency to release the records.

 Public Records Petitions

-The Public Records Law mandates that the County District Attorney has jurisdiction over petitions for review involving requests to a local government body such as a city, county, or School District.
-The public agency that denies a records inspection request (or waiver of fees) has the burden of proving that the record information is exempt from disclosure or that the costs are reasonable and in the public interest.
+The Public Records Law mandates that a county’s district attorney has jurisdiction over petitions for review involving requests to a local government body such as a city, county, or school district.
+The public agency that denies a records inspection request has the burden of proving that the record information is exempt from disclosure.

 The Multnomah County District Attorney is committed to the principle that the Public Records Law is primarily a disclosure law, rather than a confidentiality law.